Mouthguard

 A mouthguard is a protective device for the mouth that covers the teeth and gums to prevent and reduce injury to the teeth, arches, lips and gums.
-An effective mouthguard is like a crash helmet for teeth and jaws.
 It also prevents the jaws coming together fully, thereby reducing the risk of jaw joint injuries and concussion.
 A mouthguard is most often used to prevent injury in contact sports, as a treatment for bruxism or TMD, or as part of certain dental procedures, such as tooth bleaching or sleep apnea treatment.
-Depending on application, it may also be called a mouth protector, mouth piece, gumshield, gumguard, nightguard, occlusal splint, bite splint, or bite plane.
+Depending on the application, it may also be called a mouth protector, mouth piece, gumshield, gumguard, nightguard, occlusal splint, bite splint, or bite plane.
 The dentists who specialise in sports dentistry fabricate mouthguards.

 Types

 Stock or ready made

 Manufactured in a pre-formed shape in various sizes but with nearly no adjustment to fit the user's mouth.
 The only adjustment possible is minor trimming with a knife or scissors.

 Mouth adapted or "boil and bite"

 A thermoplastic material manufactured in a pre-formed shape in various sizes that can be adapted to fit more closely to an individual's teeth and gums by heating and molding such as boiling then placing in the mouth.
-Some are now available that incorporate special fins within the fitting zones which increase retention and give an improved fit over traditional boil and bite mouth types.
+Some are now available that incorporate special fins within the fitting zones which increase retention and give an improved fit over traditional boil-and-bite mouth types.
 Guards are usually made of Ethylene-vinyl acetate, commonly known as EVA.
 Some of the newer technologies offer an alternative, stronger thermo-polymer that allows for lower molding temperatures, below 140F to prevent burning by scalding hot water.
 This is the most popular mouthguard used by amateur and semi-professional sportsmen, providing adequate protection but relatively low comfort in comparison to the custom-made guard.